dapr/docs/howto/setup-secret-store/azure-keyvault.md

 ```

 4. Store the redisPassword as a secret into your keyvault
+Now store the redisPassword as a secret into your keyvault

 ```bash
 az keyvault secret set --name redisPassword --vault-name [your_keyvault_name] --value "your redis passphrase"
 ```

-5. Create redis.yaml for state store component
+5. Create redis.yaml state store component

-This redis state store component refers to `azurekeyvult` component as a secretstore and use the secret for `redisPassword` stored in Key Vault.
+This redis state store component refers to `azurekeyvault` component as a secretstore and uses the secret for `redisPassword` stored in Azure Key Vault.

 ```yaml
 apiVersion: actions.io/v1alpha1